 “Sure.
 Sounds great.”

 A commotion broke from down the hall.
 A woman was making a helluva racket in another room.
 Something about evil eyes.
-The nurses at the desk barely lifted their eyes.
+The nurses at the desk barely noticed.

 “I’m afraid you’re not catching us at our best,” Amber said apologetically.